 They went to Delhi and enchanted him by their histrionics.
 The emperor now pleased with them gave the presiding deity of Srirangam back to them.
-Surathani, the emperor’s daughter, fell in love with the deity and followed him to Srirangam.
-She declared herself to the God in front of the sanctum sanctorum and is believed to have attained the heavenly abode immediately.
+And Surathani, the emperor’s daughter, fell in love with the deity and followed him to Srirangam.
+She then declared herself to the God in front of the sanctum sanctorum and devotees believe that she attained the heavenly abode immediately.
 Even today, a painting of “Surathani” (known as Thulukha Nachiyar in Tamil) can be seen in her shrine near the Arjuna Mandap adjacent to the sanctum sanctorum for whom, chapathis (wheat bread) are made daily.

 Assuming that his daughter has died due to the supernatural powers of the deity Mali Kafur led another invasion to take it back but before him a group led by the vaishnavite acharya (Guru), Pillai Lokacharyar, who died en route to Tirunelveli in Tamil Nadu reached there and took the idol.
 The Goddess Ranganayaki was taken in another separate procession.
 13,000 Sri Vaishnavas, the people of Srirangam, laid down their lives in the fierce battle to ensure that the institution was protected.
 In the end, devdasis, seduced the army chief, to save the temple.